Typa Girl

 "Typa Girl" is a song recorded by South Korean girl group Blackpink.
 It is the third track on group's second studio album, Born Pink (2022), which was released on September 16, 2022, through YG and Interscope.
 It is a hip-hop, pop and electronic song with a trap beat and synth.
-It was written by Bekuh Boom and produced by Boom and Dominsuk.
+It was written by Bekuh Boom and composed by Boom and Dominsuk.
 Lyrically, the track sees the group speak confidently about being the type of person that everyone wants.

-"Typa Girl" peaked at number 16 on the Billboard Global 200 and was a top-ten hit in Hong Kong, Indonesia, Malaysia, Philippines, Singapore, and Vietnam.
-Although it did not enter the US Billboard Hot 100, it debuted at number 14 on the Bubbling Under Hot 100 chart.
+"Typa Girl" peaked at number 16 on the Billboard Global 200 and was a top-ten hit in Hong Kong, Indonesia, Malaysia, the Philippines, Singapore, and Vietnam.
+It also entered the national charts in countries such as Australia, Canada, France, South Korea, and the United Kingdom.
+In the United States, the song debuted at number 14 on the Bubbling Under Hot 100 chart.

 Background

-"Typa Girl" was announced as the third track of Born Pink on September 7, 2022, through the group's official social media accounts.
+On July 31, 2022, YG Entertainment officially released the album trailer video on the group's official social media accounts, announcing that the group's new world tour would start in October, following a pre-release single in August and the album itself in September.
+"Tally" was announced as the third track of Born Pink on September 7, 2022, through the group's official social media accounts.
 The song was released alongside the album on September 16, 2022 by YG and Interscope.
-"Typa Girl" was included on the set list of Blackpink's Born Pink World Tour (2022–23), where it was performed by the group with all-new choreography.

 Lyrics and production

+"Typa Girl" was written and composed by Bekuh Boom with additional composition and arrangement credits from Dominsuk.
 In an interview with Variety, Boom said that she had written the demo for the song in 2021 at The Black Label's studio and she had originally "thought Lisa might use it for her next solo single".
 She further described it as a "song to empower women".